 Volunteer With Us

-All of our volunteers get to have fun working with both our horses and our riders.
+All of our volunteers get to have fun working alongside our therapy horses and our program participants.
 During lessons, each rider works with a “team” that includes a horse, a horse handler, and two side-walkers.
 This is your opportunity to get to know our riders!

 In addition, volunteers help groom and tack the horses before the lessons start.
-After lessons, you might also help out feeding the horses and settling them in for the night after a good day’s work playing with our riders.
+After lessons, you might also help out feeding the horses and settling them in for the night after a good day’s work.

 Initially, everyone is trained as a side-walker, which involves walking alongside the rider to ensure his/her safety.
 Instructors might also ask side-walkers to assist them in activities with the rider.
 Other responsibilities include grooming and tacking the horses before lessons and helping to keep the barn, arenas, and grounds tidy.